containers/nri-plugins/docs/resource-policy/policy/balloons.md

 - `instrumentation`: configures interface for runtime instrumentation.
   - `httpEndpoint`: the address the HTTP server listens on.
 Example:
     `:8891`.
-  - `prometheusExport`: if set to True, balloon instances, their CPUs and assigned workloads are readable through `/metrics` from the httpEndpoint.
+  - `prometheusExport`: if set to True, balloons with their CPUs and assigned containers are readable through `/metrics` from the httpEndpoint.
   - `reportPeriod`: `/metrics` aggregation interval.

 ### Example

 Example configuration that runs all pods in balloons of 1-4 CPUs.
-Instrumentation enables reading CPUs and workloads in balloons from `http://localhost:8891/metrics`.
+Instrumentation enables reading CPUs and containers in balloons from `http://localhost:8891/metrics`.

 ```yaml